skorasaurus/cleboundaries/README.md

 cleboundaries
 =============

-Various City of Cleveland boundary files that aren't publicly available although they should be.
+Various City of Cleveland boundary files that aren't publicly available (or easily accessible) although they should be.

-Inspired by many things including [WNYC's Redistricting map](http://project.wnyc.org/nyc-districting-revised/index.html?lat=40.7370&lon=-73.9220&zoom=12)

-For geojson files, you may need to right-click on the URL and choose 'save link as'.
+To download the GEOJSON Files, you may need to right-click on the URL and choose 'save link as'.

 For data where I didn't specify the license, I don't what know it is (I didn't make the data set), assume your own risk.